Caroline Gordon: Biography

 Tate and Gordon moved to Monteagle, Tennessee, in 1942.
 At some point in the 1940s, they moved to Princeton, New Jersey, to a house they named BenBrackets.
 In 1945, Gordon and Tate divorced, but they remarried in 1946 and moved back to New York City.

 Gordon became a friend and mentor to novelists Walker Percy and Flannery O'Connor.
 Gordon also became a close friend of author Brainard Cheney and his wife, Frances (Fanny) Neel Cheney.
 Brainard Cheney considered Gordon to be his "literary mentor."
 According to Cheney, she taught him to write literature as compared to his previous occupation as a crime reporter.
 On November 24, 1947, Gordon converted to Catholicism.
 Influenced by Gordon, the Cheneys also converted to Catholicism.
 Gordon introduced the couple to Flannery O'Connor, with whom they became close friends.
+She corresponded with literary critic M. Bernetta Quinn.

 Gordon divorced Tate in 1959 on grounds of desertion.
 Tate remarried four days later, but he and Gordon remained correspondents and friends until Tate's death in 1979.